Citation, DOI, disclosures and article data

-Multiple sclerosis (MS) is a relatively common acquired chronic relapsing demyelinating disease involving the central nervous system, and is the second most common cause of neurological impairment in young adults, after trauma 19.
-Characteristically, and by definition, multiple sclerosis is disseminated not only in space (i.e. multiple lesions in different regions of the brain) but also in time (i.e. lesions occur at different times).
+Multiple sclerosis (MS) is a relatively common acquired chronic demyelinating disease involving the central nervous system, and is the second most common cause of neurological impairment in young adults, after trauma 19.
+Characteristically, and by definition, multiple sclerosis is disseminated in space (i.e. multiple lesions in different regions of the brain) and in time (i.e. lesions occur at different times).

 A number of clinical variants are recognized, each with specific imaging findings and clinical presentation.
 They include: